Reriiru/test_task/README.md

 * All requests but GET.
 * Fix layout.
-* How can function this small be so damn unreadable?
+* How can function this small be so unreadable?
 Fix this at once!